Cities with the Lowest Tax Rates

 7. Memphis, Tennessee

 As with most cities on this list, Memphis keeps its overall taxes low by having no city or state income tax.
-Like New Hampshire, Tennessee does levy income tax on certain items, such as dividend or interest income, but it leaves wages untaxed.
+Tennessee no longer levies an income tax on certain items, such as dividend or interest income, and it leaves wages untaxed.
 Since the main tax in Memphis is sales tax, lower-income residents pay a higher tax rate, at about 11%, than higher-income residents, who pay about 4.6 to 4.8%.

 6. Billings, Montana